TriplyDB/Documentation/docs/ratt-transform/index.md

 [2] data.countries.name
 ```

-Path expressions can be used anywhere singular keys can be used.
+Path expressions can be used anywhere with singular keys.
 For example, we can assert the title of a dataset in the following way:

 ```ts
 app.use(